apache/airflow/docs/apache-airflow-providers-amazon/auth-manager/setup/identity-center.rst

   :ref:`manual configuration <identity_center_manual_configuration>`.

 .. note::
-  In order to create all resources needed by the AWS auth manager, you can use the CLI command vended as part of the AWS auth manager.
-  In order to use it, you first need to set the AWS auth manager as auth manager in Airflow config.
+  To create all necessary resources for the AWS Auth Manager, you can utilize the CLI command provided as part of the AWS auth manager.
+Before executing the command, ensure the AWS auth manager is configured as the auth manager for the Airflow instance.
+See :doc:`/auth-manager/setup/config`.
-  See :doc:`how to set AWS auth manager as auth manager </auth-manager/setup/config>`.

 To create the resources, please run the following command: